cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 **January 23rd, 2014** With the death of the OpenBEL Framework in sight, the [@openbel](https://twitter.com/openbel) Twitter account
 [began to publicize](https://twitter.com/OpenBEL/status/423083988291313664?s=20) the `bel.rb` Ruby package.

+**February 2014** Ted Slater publishes a review of BEL, [Recent advances in modeling languages for pathway maps and computable biological networks](https://doi.org/10.1016/j.drudis.2013.12.011) which continues to serve as the appropriate paper to reference for the Biological Expression Language itself.
+When you skip ahead it might seem obvious that I'm collating information to put together a new reference paper describing the updates from the following six years.

 **July 11, 2014** Florian Martin (Philip Morris International) and colleagues published their [third paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4227138/)
 (I think; they have been quite prolific in the 2010's) paper describing the Network Perturbation Amplitude analysis, this time with no co-authors from Selventa.